neursh/wecode-local/README.md

-# WeCode local
+# WeCode client

-The name is rather misleading, it's only a skin over the WeCode server.
-I stripped like almost everything, only the assignments feature will receive the most support.
+The name is NOT LONGER misleading, I stripped like almost everything, only the assignments feature will receive the most support.
 Other stuff on the site? idc.
 So I'd say this is the selling point-

 A MORE FOCUSED WECODE.
 Without the annoying slow page load time.
 This is competitive programming, after all.

+This client will only support dark theme.
+I don't care enough to make light theme.

 ## Preview
 <p align="center">